test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/exercise-01.robot.rst

 Outcome
 -------

-Because of nothing more is specified the RobotFramework AIO falls back to the default configuration (level 4).
+Because of nothing more is specified the Robot Framework falls back to the default configuration (level 4).

 The test prints the ``Maximum_version`` and the ``Project`` name like defined in this default configuration.